Brushfam/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 ### The `Diamond` Standard

 #### Disclaimer
-Right now, you can't use
+Right now, you can't use diamond standard in OpenBrush because of the problems with delegate calls.

 Using `Diamond` Standard you can add support for several facets(logic layers) that can be upgraded.
 [This standard](https://eips.ethereum.org/EIPS/eip-2535) came